 The fact is, a successful product launch is in alignment with every strategic business goal across the company.
 Done right, a company has drilled down into the customer experience, capturing hard-won insights and data that impact every aspect of how it operates.

-In your own launch make sure launch goals between departments are not misaligned, which reduces the chances that employees in either department can achieve their goals.
+In your own product launch make sure launch goals between departments are not misaligned, which reduces the chances that employees in either department can achieve their goals.
 Take, for example, one company where a new product failed.
 Leaders thought the problem was either poor delivery times or lack of effort by the sales force.
 After throwing a ton of resources at the problem, they realized the issue suffered from misaligned goals.
 The product was priced to grow market share while sales force compensation was structured on profit margin.
 The sales force had no extra incentive to sell the new product because selling other, higher-margin products aligned with their goals.

 More Snags to Avoid